ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/mongodb.md

 - `password` — User password.

-- `structure` - The schema for the ClickHouse table returned from this function.
+- `structure` - The schema for the ClickHouse table returned from this function (optional parameter).

 - `options` - MongoDB connection string options (optional parameter).